j-muller/PairingJS/README.md

 PairingJS
 =========

-PairingJS is a node.js application to pair a custom application with iTunes
+PairingJS is a node.js application to pair a custom application with iTunes.
+This tool has been tested with iTunes 11 & iTunes 12, both running under Mac OS X. Should be running under Windows, as well, but not tested yet.

 ###How to use